-Teenage girls are typically emotionally volatile.
-They often use their vocal chords to express how they feel.
+Teenage brains are emotionally volatile.
+And girls often use their voices to express how they feel.
 Accepting this fact does not mean that you condone what they do.
 Instead, you can understand it and also learn to not take it personally.
-Your daughter’s behavior towards you “in no way diminishes who you are and what you do,” says Wolf.
+Your daughter’s behavior towards you does not indicate either that she is a bad person or that you are a bad parent.

 The thing to understand about teenagers is that they are in between their “baby selves” and their “adult selves.”
 This transition is critical, and also very confusing.
 Their baby selves really want your care and attention.
 Meanwhile, their adult selves are desperate to separate from you and become grown-ups who don’t need you anymore.
 This tension can feel unbearably uncomfortable.

 The ways girls typically handle this transition is by fighting with you.
 It sounds really strange, but fighting allows them to continue a relationship with their parents.
 Fighting allows them to meet their baby needs while also making them feel as if they are not babies.
 They actually think that “using their words” to fight with you shows how grown up and independent they are.
 Meanwhile, it also fulfills their needs for parental engagement.

 This is why we often shake our heads in wonder, trying to figure out what we’re even arguing about and why we are arguing about it.
-In fact, the completely nonsensical arguments are our daughters’ most obvious (though misguided) attempts to connect with us.
+In fact, the completely nonsensical arguments can be our daughter’s attempt to connect with us.

 The bottom line is that our girls desperately need us during the adolescent stage of their lives, but they have a really uncomfortable way of showing their need.
 By yelling and engaging in debates with us over pointless topics, they are making sure that we are still paying attention to them.
 And to them, attention – even if it is negative attention – is love.